Renault 10: Alconi

 Through their South African subsidiary, Renault Africa Ltd, a special performance version of the Renault 10 (model 1190) was assembled at their East London assembly plant.
-It sold in that country only as a Renault Alconi, a combination the names of the developers, John Conchie and Eric 'Puddles' Adler, who traded as "Alconi Developments".
+It sold in that country only as a Renault Alconi, a combination of the names of the developers, John Conchie and Eric 'Puddles' Adler, who traded as "Alconi Developments".

 Engine upgrades resulted in 68 bhp (net) and a performance close to that of the R8 Gordini '1100' and midway between the standard Renault 8 and the 1255cc Gordini.
-They offered 0–60 mph in 11.9sec, top speed of 97 mph, (according to "Car" magazine road test) and sold for about 10% over the standard car.
+They offered 0–60 mph in 11.9 s, and a top speed of 97 mph (according to "Car" magazine road test), for about 10% over the standard car.

 It was sold new through their dealer network in South Africa and covered by their factory warranty.
 The local concept was intended to increase vehicle sales to a racing mad South African public by taking advantage of their race-track successes in local "Sprint" and "Endurance" races.
 About 400–500 vehicles (both 8 and 10) seem to have been sold.
 As well, many hundreds of performance kits to upgrade the standard vehicles were sold over their parts counters.